 The project has a number of outcomes.

 For participants these include: the archival skills and historical knowledgeof the volunteers and the PI, as well as providing volunteers with the social benefits of being part of a community group.
 By bringing together individuals from diverse backgrounds the project provides the opportunity for peer-led learning, support, and friendship.
-For some volunteers it may provide skills and/or experiences which will aid them in seeking employment.
+For some volunteers it can provide skills and/or experiences which can aid them in seeking employment or furthering their education.

 Methodologically, the project provides a model for undertaking co-designed and co-produced historical research with a diverse community connected by thematic interest rather than geographic locality.

 The open-access, searchable repository database makes available a substantive body of open-access research data and knowledge for future scholars working on society and culture in the Great War.
-The database contains comprehensive data on every new play licensed for performance in England, Scotland and Wales during the Great War.
+The database contains extensive data on every new play licensed for performance in England, Scotland and Wales during the Great War.
 To date this data has been hidden in individual manuscripts and newspaper records.
-It has taken over three years in archives to identify and record data on each of these plays.
 By bringing this information together in a searchable database for the first time, the project makes it possible to analyse and map out performance histories and gain new understandings of popular culture of the period.
 Design input from the Steering Group and volunteers seeks to ensure the database is accessible to a diversity of users.
 The repository incorporates the ability to add extra and new forms of data, as well as enabling new modules for visualising the data to be added, beyond the life of the project.
 CSV files of the data-set are also available on request, enabling scholars to manipulate and develop further research using the project data.

 Project findings have also been made available in performances which raise awareness of the value of drama and performance history as a lens through which to understand and examine the war.
 These include performances at Theatre Royal, Brighton (2017); by Threadbare Theatre Company (2014-2017); and at symposia such as ‘Women and Work’ (Inverness, 1018)